We just had this audio sound right from Ian Harvey on the CNN yesterday talking about how tough it's going to be on Caitlin Jenner.

 And even after he signs it, he doesn't want anybody knowing what's in this bill.

-You know, this that's one of these things.
+You know, this, that's one of these things.

 This alone ought to be screaming impeachment or something along these lines.

-Here's uh here's Bob in Vale, Oregon.
+Here's Bob in Vail, Oregon.

 Great to have you on the EIB network.